Sabres rookie Flynn makes NHL debut as injured Vanek sits

 Flynn replaced leading scoring Thomas Vanek (upper body), who missed his second game this season.
 Rolston believes it’s just a short-term injury.
 The slick winger could return tonight in New York versus the Rangers.

-Vanek was still store Saturday morning.
+Vanek was still sore Saturday morning.
 The injury bugs him “on and off” but he can “definitely manage” it, Rolston said.

 With a team-high 16 goals and 32 points in 45 games, Flynn might be the Americans’ biggest surprise during his first full AHL season.